sakuli/Docs/content/start/FirstTest.md

 Organizing tests as NPM projects makes it easier for you to distribute testcode.
 Everything required to execute the test is described in a project config, so tests should be ready to use after running `npm install` inside a project. 👍

-### <a href="https://www.npmjs.com/package/npx" target="_blank">npx</a>
+### npx

-Because of the way we have set up and configured our project in this guide, Sakuli is only available to this particular project. `npx` is a really handy tool, which allows us to execute our Sakuli CLI directly from the command line, even though we did not add it to the system `PATH`.
+Because of the way we have set up and configured our project in this guide, Sakuli is only available to this particular project. <a href="https://www.npmjs.com/package/npx" target="_blank">npx</a> is a really handy tool, which allows us to execute our Sakuli CLI directly from the command line, even though we did not add it to the system `PATH`.

 In order to run our first test, we just have to execute `npx sakuli run my-sut` inside our project folder (e.g. `/tmp/sakuli_starter` on *nix).
 By default, Sakuli will pick up the browser configured in the `testsuite.properties` file, but with npx it is possible to change the browser on the fly: